-1. To be valid, a major gifts rider to a power of attorney must:
+9. To be valid, a major gifts rider to a power of attorney must:

-- (a) Be typed or printed using letters which are of clear type no less than twelve point in size, or, if in writing, a reasonable equivalent thereof. - (b) Purport to be signed at the end and dated by a principal with capacity in the presence of two witnesses who are not named as permissible recipients of gifts or other transfers under the rider. - (c) Be accompanied by a properly executed power of attorney granting the power to make major gifts.
+(a) Be typed or printed using letters which are of clear type no less than twelve point in size, or, if in writing, a reasonable equivalent thereof.

+(b) Purport to be signed at the end and dated by a principal with capacity and witnessed by two persons who are not named as permissible recipients of gifts or other transfers under the rider, in the manner described at paragraph (2) of subdivision (a) of section 3-2.1 of the estates, powers and trusts law.

+(c) Be accompanied by a properly executed power of attorney granting the power to make major gifts.

-2. The use of the following shall be construed as the "Major Gifts Rider" for a statutory short form power of attorney:
+10. The use of the following shall be construed as the statutory "Major Gifts Rider" for a statutory short form power of attorney: